+One of the many challenges when writing a professional resume is ensuring you include all the necessary information in a clear and concise manner.
+You need to choose a resume layout that best highlights your strengths as a candidate.
+As you gain more skills, work experience and certifications, it becomes even more difficult to fit everything in.
+That's where a two-column resume comes in.
 A two-column resume utilizes a two-column layout to fit all your sections onto a single page for a succinct summary for recruiters and hiring managers.
 This resume design is perfect for job seekers who have a lot of resume content to include.
 You can use our two-columns resume templates to help with your job search, especially for those higher-level managerial roles that often require more experience and skills.
 Here's an example below:

 Here are some benefits and drawbacks to the two-column resume format that you should consider when creating a resume.

 Containing all your information on one page with a basic resume format is great as it allows the hiring manager to scan your resume and get all the key information quickly.
 Using two columns can make use of all the available white space so that you can bullet point list more skills, experiences or professional qualifications.
-Using a free resume template can help you ensure that this is intuitive instead of cluttered.
+Using a resume template can help you ensure that this is intuitive instead of cluttered.

 The two-column resume forces you to carefully craft your bullet points so as to keep them concise; you can afford to use longer sentences on a one-column resume.
 You need to be selective about your chosen information to make the most of this simple resume layout.